publishpress/PublishPress-Authors/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

+= [3.6.1] - 2020-09-03 =

+* Fixed: Fix admin notice for Co-Authors Plus displaying even when the plugin is not installed;

 = [3.6.0] - 2020-09-02 =

 * Added: Added support to update authors for posts using the quick edit form, #180;